On Oct. 14-16, the Ladenburg Institute of Women & Finance Symposium held another Link to the Future (LTTF) program in New Orleans.

 Preconference sessions included: a financial services fundamentals course that touched on key terminology; details on an advisor’s day-to-day tasks; information on alternate industry roles in compliance, technology and client service; and actions steps for moving into a successful career.

-Each student was introduced to an advisor host at a cocktail reception.
-These advisors introduced the students to other professionals and answered questions that came up during the different sessions and activities.
+Each student was introduced to a host at a cocktail reception.
+These financial professionals introduced the students to others in attendance and answered questions that came up during the different sessions and activities.

 Feedback was overwhelmingly positive.
 Participant Rachel Tiedemann said,